SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 Create a handler for discovery.
 This will get called when our application is installed.

-Make a `handlers` directory beneath your `src/lib` directory and create a file called `discovery.js` with the following contents:
+Make a `handlers` directory in your `src/lib` directory and create a file called `discovery.js` with the following contents:

 ```js
 const { deviceId, deviceProfile } = require('../utils')